-Click on the links below to download the guidelines in pdf:
+Click on the button below to download the guidelines in pdf:

 LA MEDICINA DEL LAVORO – WORK, ENVIRONMENT & HEALTH publishes Editorials, Commentaries, Reviews, Original Articles, Letters, Communications, and Case reports written in English.
 The Italian language is acceptable for Letters, Educational articles, News, Obituaries, and SIML Documents and Statements.
 Areas of interest include occupational and environmental epidemiology, hygiene and toxicology, psychosocial factors at work, work-related mental and musculoskeletal problems, aging, work ability and return to work, working hours and health, history of occupational medicine.